-But affording a quality higher education can seem like a big obstacle.
-And the financial aid process can be very overwhelming and even intimidating for people who have never been through it.
-As a result, many parents leave the college planning to overworked school counselors, which leaves students with much less money for college.
+But the cost of a quality higher education can seem daunting.
+And the financial aid process can be intimidating, especially for people who have never been through it.
+As a result, many parents leave the college planning to overworked school counselors, which generally results in less money for college-bound students.

 It really isn’t as difficult as it seems to get money for school, though.
 There are great options for financial aid out there.
 With a little help finding and navigating those options, you can afford college or trade school for you or your children.